 Marcus: Any tips for those still in the “forgiveness window”?
 Should they ‘give up’?
 What other avenues should they seek (i.e. repayment, consolidation, other)?

 If you do not qualify for forgiveness, you have other options to help pay back your loans.
 You may want to consider adjusting your repayment method or your monthly budget to be better suited to making your payment.
 Consolidation and refinancing are other options, but you should only go these routes if it truly makes sense for your situation and won’t end up costing you more than traditional repayment.
-You could also consult a debt attorney, who would be able to provide assistance with your student loan debt.
+For help with your federal student loan repayment, you could always look at contacting a company who deals with student debt or even a debt attorney, both would be able to provide assistance with your student loan repayment.